srikavyab/Carpooling-using-ethereum-blockchain/README.md

 # Carpooling-using-ethereum-blockchain

-#carpooling using ethereum blockchain with smartcontracts implemented through solidity.The blockchain used is the
-Ganache and remix for solidity.
-The functions for the contracts are implemented in carpoolingContract.sol and Databank.sol these are connected to the frontend through [http](http://127.0.0.1:7545) in the web3connection.js.
+#carpooling system is built using the Ethereum blockchain, with smart contracts implemented in Solidity.
+Ganache is used as the local blockchain, and Remix is used for developing and testing the smart contracts.
+The contract functionalities are defined in carpoolingContract.sol and Databank.sol, and are connected to the frontend via HTTP through Web3 using the web3connection.js file, with the local blockchain accessible at [http](http://127.0.0.1:7545.)